kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ### Preparing Your Videos

-First thing's first: prepare and customize your video (although you can customize the video after you embed it), then upload it.
+First thing's first: prepare and customize your video (although you can customize the video after you embed it, using the Universal Player Studio), then upload it.

 ### Generate an Embed Code